hbaughman/nesting-vim-todotxt/README.md

 iterate through, inserting just such a label immediately before any line with todo content (e.g., "Place reservation") where the preceding line does not have the *exact* same leading projects.

+### Todo Creation

+You should be able to assign leading projects to a new todo (as well as adding a date) by indenting them and running specified command.

 ### Filtering